krixik-ai/krixik-docs/docs/examples/text-search/semantic_search.md

                                   verbose=False)             # set verbosity to False
 ```

 The output of this process is printed below.
-Because the output of this particular module-model pair is a json, the process output is provided in this object is as well.
-The file itself has been returned to the address noted in the `process_output_files` key.
-The `file_id` of the processed file is used as a filename prefix for both output files.
+Because the output of this particular module-model pair is a faiss database, the process output is provided in this object is null.
+However the file itself has been returned to the address noted in the `process_output_files` key.
+The `file_id` of the processed input is used as a filename prefix for the output file.

 ```python